Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/README.md

-# Azure Event Hubs Checkpoint Store client library for Javascript
+# Azure Event Hubs Checkpoint Store client library for JavaScript

 An Azure Blob storage based solution to store checkpoints and to aid in load balancing when using `EventHubConsumerClient` from the [@azure/event-hubs](https://www.npmjs.com/package/@azure/event-hubs) library